kylrth/kylrth.github.io/content/post/québec/index.md

 Unfortunately, after looking super hard we never found anything but travel insurance that would cover us while we're temporary residents.
 Travel insurance usually doesn't cover anything routine, like check-ups.
 This means it makes more sense for us to keep regular student insurance for me and travel insurance for my wife.

-**Update**: Kids are now always covered by RAMQ no matter the parents' immigration status.
+**Update**: Since 2021, kids are always covered by RAMQ no matter the parents' immigration status.
 You can register kids for RAMQ by signing up for a phone interview [here](https://www.ramq.gouv.qc.ca/en/citizens/health-insurance/register).
+Once you have the physical RAMQ health card for your kids, you can sign them up for the family doctor waiting list [here](https://www.quebec.ca/en/health/finding-a-resource/quebec-family-doctor-finder).
+You'll also need the RAMQ number of a "guarantor", who is generally the parent but in our case since we don't have RAMQ numbers we were told it could be anyone we knew who was willing to act as guarantor.

+### dental insurance

+As an international student at UdeM I have access to dental insurance through ASEQ, and you can [sign up family members](https://www.aseq.ca/rte/fr/FA%C3%89CUM_Changementdecouverture_Inscrivezvotrefamille) for this plan.
+Children have [some dental care](https://www.ramq.gouv.qc.ca/en/citizens/health-insurance/dental-services) covered by RAMQ, notably excluding cleanings.

 ## phone service